maxtyson123/MaxOS/docs/Notes.md

+NOTE: method is the same is function (or atleast in my wording here)

 # Hardware Communication
 Here are some notes on how the comincation with hardware works, this is used for the keyboard and mouse communication and setting up other devices, eg. GPU